Thiesi/NetBBSD/README.md

 - Granular permission system
 - Real-time chat channels
 - Lightweight and dependency-free (Python 3 stdlib only)
-- Designed for NetBSD, but portable to any *nix
+- Designed for NetBSD, but should run on or easily be portable to any *nix(-like) system

 ---